lelandmiller/TextScape/README.md

 ### Interpreter

-To run a TextScape interpreter session, from the main folder type:
+To run a TextScape interpreter session, from the code folder type:

 ```
 cabal run